Transcript of discussion

 Big John Isner: There’s an issue with, I would like to know what the underlying problem is JD Vance.
 There’s gotta be something more to why he is angry at Appalachia.

 I think he is.
 I think he is angry at Appalachia.
 He pretends that he’s not, but you don’t write a book like this and have such a pessimistic view.
-And literally he there’s nothing.
-He sees only the negative except for his, in his grandparents and his grandparents.
-He doesn’t mention positives about these.
+JD sees only the negative except for his, in his grandparents and his grandparents and doesn’t mention positives about these.

 You just don’t; it’s like he found success.
 And as a way of saying thank you.
-He writes this book to dunk on the entire region, makes a couple mil off of it, and just rides the coattails of his own success and is high off of his own ego.
+He writes this book to dunk on the entire region, makes a couple of million bucks off of it, and just rides the coattails of his own success and is high off of his own ego.
 If

 Big John Isner: I ever did this and wrote a book first off, Chuck, if I ever do this, just beat it out of me.